Blog Post

 • Use different materials of high mass.
 Different materials perform better for different sound frequencies, so using a combination of high mass materials will always perform better than simply using more of the same material.

-• For louder more powerful sound energy you also need to decouple the new wall from the existing wall because the vibration created from this is too strong to block by connecting onto the existing structure.
+• For louder more powerful sound energy you also need to decouple the new wall from the existing wall.
+Many vibrations and noises, especially low bass frequency sounds (such as music, deep male voices, dogs barking and snoring) can be too strong to be blocked by simply connecting onto the existing structure.

 How to stop noise coming through walls